Renewable energies

 Master programs

-• University of Applied Sciences Stralsund
+• University of Applied Sciences, Stralsund

-• Electrical engineering, focus on regenerative energies
+• Electrical engineering, with focus on regenerative energies

 Networks